Clovis I: Legacy

 The legacy of Clovis's conquests, a Frankish kingdom that included most of Roman Gaul and parts of western Germany, survived long after his death.
-To the French people, he is the founder of France.
+To many French people, he is the founder of the modern French state.

 Detracting, perhaps, from this legacy, is his aforementioned division of the state.
 This was done not along national or even largely geographical lines, but primarily to assure equal income amongst his sons after his death.
 While it may or may not have been his intention, this division was the cause of much internal discord in Gaul.
-This precedent led in the long run to the fall of his dynasty, for it was a pattern repeated in future reigns.
-Clovis did bequeath to his heirs the support of both people and Church such that, when the magnates were ready to do away with the royal house, the sanction of the Pope was sought first.
+This precedent led, in the long run, to the fall of his dynasty, for it was a pattern repeated in future reigns.
+Clovis did bequeath to his heirs the support of both people and the Church such that when the magnates were ready to do away with the royal house, the sanction of the Pope was sought first.

-By his conversion to Christianity he made himself the ally of the papacy and its protector as well as that of the people, who were mostly Catholics.